-How can we better support nurses through complaints, concerns, physical & mental health issues and fitness to practise?
+How can we better support nurses through Covid-19?

 Follow the conversation on Twitter #NursesInDifficulty

+Through national updates, lived experience and case studies the conference will provide you with practical advice for supporting nurses through the Covid-19 pandemic.
+The conference will highlight developments in supporting nurses through physical and mental health concerns, complaints, performance concerns, stress and fitness to practice.
 The conference will support you to improve processes and practice with regard to supporting nurses and the practicalities of managing concerns in a supportive way.
-Through national developments, learning from lived experience of nurses who have experienced concerns and mental health issues, and case studies from experienced Directors of Nursing at NHS Trusts on how to effectively support and manage nurses through complaints or concerns about nursing practice.
-The conference will also update you on your role and responsibility with regard to the revised NMC fitness to practise procedures which put more emphasis on local resolution.
+There will also be an update on your role and responsibility with regard to the revised NMC fitness to practise procedures which put more emphasis on local resolution.

 This conference will enable you to:

-- Network with colleagues who are working to support nurses in difficulty due to complaints and concerns, stress, or physical and mental health issues
+- Network with colleagues who are working to support nurses in difficulty due to mental health concerns and stress, complaints & concerns, stress, or physical health issues

 - Reflect on national developments including understanding the implications of the new NMC fitness to practise process